Your voice counts.

 Our duty is to ensure transparency and integrity in counting your vote.
 Kitsap County Elections, a division of the Kitsap County Auditor, is here to assist you with voter registration and to support you, the eligible voter, during elections.
 This page provides content to help you make your voice heard.

-Candidates and Ballot Measure Committees: Candidate filing week is May 14-18.
-Find deadlines and other important information as you prepare to run for office or participate with ballot measures.
+Candidates and Ballot Measure Committees: Candidate filing week for 2018 elections was May 14-18.
+Find deadlines and other important information as you prepare to run for office in future elections or participate with ballot measures.

 Military, Overseas and Early Voting: We make it easy so your voice is heard and your vote is counted, whether you are halfway around the world or stationed here.